vesterheim/vesterheim.github.io/events/annual/barnelopet/index.md

 In the absence of snow, children will walk the course.
 If in doubt about weather conditions, listen to local radio stations for cancellations or check this website.

 For more information about _Barneløpet_ contact Darlene Fossum-Martin at [dfossum-martin@vesterheim.org](mailto:dfossum-martin@vesterheim.org), or (563) 382-9681, ext.
-215. _Barneløpet_ is sponsored by by Jon and Mary Hart and Sons of Norway Lodges—Valdres #503 in Decorah, Iowa, Heimbygda #376 in Lanesboro, Minnesota, and Valheim #364 in Spring Grove, Minnesota.
+215. _Barneløpet_ is sponsored by Jon and Mary Hart and Sons of Norway Lodges—Valdres #503 in Decorah, Iowa, Heimbygda #376 in Lanesboro, Minnesota, and Valheim #364 in Spring Grove, Minnesota.

 **Check out these fun Sons of Norway videos of previous Barneløpet events from [2012](https://www.youtube.com/watch?v=wNxP48FUKWU&index=4&list=PL370594EED73F321B) and [2014](https://www.youtube.com/watch?v=1E-xPFjo25Y&list=PL370594EED73F321B&index=6).**